victoriamanicom/FP-Group1/README.md

 #### AWS ####

-The technologies we use from AWS are examples of Infrastructure as a Service (IaaS), where we have the most control and responsibility over the cloud services available to us. -- We are deploying 3 EC2 instances for Jenkins, our Docker Swarm Manager and Docker Swarm Worker nodes.
+The technologies we use from AWS are examples of Infrastructure as a Service (IaaS), where we have the most control and responsibility over the cloud services available to us. -- We are deploying 3 EC2 instances for Jenkins, our Docker Swarm Manager and Docker Swarm Worker nodes
-- Amazon RDS Database is being used to host our data for this project.
+- Amazon RDS Database is being used to host our data for this project
-- Our Database is within a private Subnet and connected to the internet via a NAT Gateway
+- The route tables indicate how our subnets are connected to the internet via an Internet Gateway and NAT Gateway
+- Our Database is within a private subnet
 - Our EC2 instances communicate through an NGINX proxy and are in a public subnet
-- All of our resources on Amazon are being held within an VPC
+- All of our resources on Amazon are being held within a VPC

 #### Docker ####